xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementtemplatestepversion-list-templatestep.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the managementTemplateStep resources from the templateStep navigation property.
+Get the [microsoft.graph.managedtenants-managementtemplatestep.md](../resources/managedtenants-managementtemplatestep.md) resources associated with a management template step version.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).